GenesisFR/HowToBecomeGoodAtShooters/README.md

 - deploying it is a good way to proc In Sync and Feedback Loop from the Hardwired gear set
 - protects your armor from explosions if aimed towards the impact
 - double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
+- gaining extra skill tiers after deploying it only increases its max health (if not at tier 6)
 ##### Bulwark
 - all enemies will target the shield
 - while behind vertical cover, peeking from the left allows you to have only your hand sticking out, therefore minimizing exposure